If you’re looking for a thorough, unbiased Surfshark vpn review, then you’re in the right place.

 This makes it really hard for streaming services to tell whether you’re using a VPN.

 The catch here is that Smart DNS sacrifices protection for the sake of better entertainment.
 By activating Smart DNS, Surfshark won’t encrypt your information.
 That’s why we suggest you use this feature for streaming purposes only and make sure it’s switched off before you do any torrenting.

 No matter how fast your VPN is, if it isn’t compatible with most of your devices, you won’t be able to use it.

 While not as extensive as some of the other VPNs we have reviewed, Surfshark’s selection of apps covers a very good number of operating systems and devices, including:

 In terms of browser extensions, Surfshark offers extensions for Chrome and Firefox.

-For some reason, it hasn’t released a Safari extension yet, but you can still use Surfshark with Safari by downloading the OSX or iOS apps.
+For some reason, it hasn’t released a Safari extension yet, but you can still use Surfshark VPN with Safari by downloading the OSX or iOS apps.

 The difference is that the app encrypts all your traffic while the browser add-on only encrypts traffic originating in your browser.

 Encrypting all your traffic is usually safer, but there are valid reasons while you might not want to do it (e.g., using an app that doesn’t work with a VPN).